 Skip to main content

-Pay policy statement 2024 to 2025
+Pay policy statement 2026-2027

-The purpose of the statement is to provide transparency in respect of the Council’s approach to setting the pay of its employees (excluding teaching staff working in local authority schools) by identifying; the methods by which salaries of all employees are determined; the detail and level of remuneration of its most senior staff and the agreed decision-making arrangements for ensuring the provisions set out in this statement are applied consistently throughout the Council.
+The purpose of the statement is to provide transparency in respect of the council’s approach to setting the pay of its employees (excluding teaching staff working in local authority schools) by identifying; the methods by which salaries of all employees are determined; the detail and level of remuneration of its most senior staff and the agreed decision-making arrangements for ensuring the provisions set out in this statement are applied consistently throughout the Council.

 1.0.
 Introduction and purpose